CMSP Tales & KLX 300D Upgrades

 I spoke to some of my British Motorcycle training pals in the U.K about this the same evening I failed out of the 2-day CSMP course, and they told me the whole CMSP thing is viewed by them as a bit of a joke.

-They actually ran a few similar styled trainings themselves a few years ago (CHP sent some folks over with motorcycles and officers) and found they had to have an instructor leading groups of no more than 3 students at a time on a separate range that had more than twice the dimensions the CMSP folks use to be effective.
+They actually ran a few similar styled trainings themselves a few years ago (CHP sent some folks over with motorcycles and officers at some point) and found they had to have an instructor leading groups of no more than 3 students at a time on a separate range that had more than twice the dimensions the CMSP folks use to be effective.

 They also did not use Lifan KP 200cc motorcycles for the demo either!